Your health and wellbeing

 Wellbeing Week takes place every March and seeks to raise the awareness of mental health and wellbeing.

 As a University, we want to make lots of noise about mental health to help reduce any associated stigma, get more people talking about mental health and raise awareness of the fantastic help and support we have available here at NTU.
-Take a look at what happen at this years event, to give you a flavour of what to expect next year.
+Take a look at what happened at this year's event, to give you a flavour of what to expect next year.